Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-review-sentiment.md

 az account show
 ```

-For more information on authentication in the command line window, please reference [CLI Execution Authentication](Execution.md#cli-execution-authentication).

 Once you are authenticated, type the following commands in the terminal window.
 ```batch
 REM Kick off an execution of the BankMarketCampaignModeling.py file against local compute context az ml experiment submit -c local .\BankReviewSentimentModeling.py
 ```
 This command executes the *BankReviewSentimentModeling.py* file locally.
 After the execution finishes, you should see the output in the CLI window.
-The accuracy is printed out along with the prediction on the new record.

 ![execute local](media/tutorial-review-sentiment/execute_local.png)